pythonnz/charter/README.md

 ### Rule 2a

-* To advance education by providing meetups, courses, conferences, and written information around the Python programming language to the public.
+* To advance education by providing meetups, courses, conferences, and written information around the Python programming language to the public
-* As a support community for the Python programming language.
+* As a support community for the Python programming language
-* As a vector for the promotion of the Python programming language within non-profit, commercial and industrial organisations.
+* As a vector for the promotion of the Python programming language within non-profit, commercial and industrial organisations
-* As a vector for the promotion of the Python programming language within government bodies, including but not limited to educational bodies of all levels, medical bodies, local and national government, and political parties.
+* As a vector for the promotion of the Python programming language within government bodies, including but not limited to educational bodies of all levels, medical bodies, local and national government, and political parties

 ### Rule 2b